shanker-narayan/news_outlet_bias_analysis/README.md

 1. Standardized features to ensure equal weighting during clustering (i.e making sure that the range of feature columns were more or less equal)

 2. Applied PCA to understand underlying structure.
 One thing I noticed was that bias_scores were identical across outlets within each cluster.
-Therefore, PC1 signalled level of agreement with bias label, and PC2 signalled level of engagement.
+Therefore, outlets that appear further right along PC1 tend to have higher agreement, and diagonals/clusters are vertically separated by ideology (Top of PC2 corresponds to 'right' outlets, bottom corresponds to 'left')

 **Clustering**